 ABSTRACT: This article outlines the in situ calibration of the single photoelectron charge distributions for each of the Hamamatsu Photonics R7081-02 photomultipliers in the IceCube Neutrino Observatory.
-We discuss the single photoelectron identification procedure, how we extract the single photoelectron charge distribution using a deconvolution the multiphotoelectron charge distribution, and examine various correlations between the shape of the single photoelectron charge distribution and various hardware components.
+The accurate characterization of the individual PMT charge distributions is important for event reconstruction and calibration.
+We discuss the single photoelectron identification procedure and how we extract the single photoelectron charge distribution using a deconvolution of the multiphotoelectron charge distribution, and we examine various correlations between the shape of the single photoelectron charge distribution and various hardware components.
 The time dependence of the charge distributions is also investigated.